quotient-im/libQuotient/CONTRIBUTING.md

 Regardless of the above paragraph (and as mentioned earlier in the text), we're now looking at possible options for automated testing, so PRs onboarding a test framework will be considered with much gratitude.

 Some cases need additional explanation:
 * Before rolling out your own super-optimised container or algorithm written from scratch, take a good long look through documentation on Qt and C++ standard library.
 Please try to reuse the existing facilities as much as possible.
 * You should have a good reason (or better several ones) to add a component from KDE Frameworks.
 We don't rule this out and there's no prejudice against KDE; it just so happened that KDE Frameworks is one of most obvious reuse candidates but so far none of these components survived as libQMatrixClient deps.
 So we are cautious.
+Extra notice to KDE folks:
+  I'll be happy if an addon library on top of libQMatrixClient is made using KDE facilities, and I'm willing to take part in its evolution; but please also respect LXDE people who normally don't have KDE frameworks installed.
-* Never forget that libQMatrixClient is aimed to be a non-visual library; QtGui in dependencies is only driven by (entirely offscreen) dealing with QPixmaps.
+* Never forget that libQMatrixClient is aimed to be a non-visual library;
+  QtGui in dependencies is only driven by (entirely offscreen) dealing with QImages.
 While there's a bunch of visual code (in C++ and QML) shared between libQMatrixClient-enabled _applications_, this is likely to end up in a separate (libQMatrixClient-enabled) library, rather than libQMatrixClient itself.

 ## Attribution